convenient/hyper-dimensional-mazes/README.md

 A 4D binary solution is shown below.

-It is interesting to note that the solution distance is similar for both a 2D, a 3D, and a 4D maze
+It is interesting to note that the solution distance is similar for both a 2D, 3D, and a 4D maze

 [Read full 4D solution log](readme/binary_4d.log)